Today is Memorial Day – a time to pay tribute to the men and women in uniform who died in service to their country.

 Though the opening day sale of lots and picnic would not take place until May 1843, the first burial appears to have been on April 8, 1843.
 William Cummins was buried will full Masonic orders on that day.
 The service was conducted by Little Rock’s second mayor, Rev. W. W. Stevenson.

-On May 1, 1843, it became illegal to bury persons in Little Rock any where other than Mount Holly.
+On May 1, 1843, it became illegal to bury persons in Little Rock any location other than Mount Holly.
 This ordinance had been adopted on March 7, 1843.

 The prior cemetery had been at Capitol and Gaines Streets (on which a portion of the Federal Courthouse now stands).
 Skeletal remains have also been found at Seventh and Rock Streets, in what was probably a family burial plot.
 Other small plots were in existence until action in 1834 by the Little Rock Town Council which prohibited private cemeteries.